 RESCCUE is funded primarily by the French Development Agency (AFD) and the French Global Environment Facility (FFEM) for a duration of five years (01/01/2014 to 31/12/2018).
 The total project budget is 13 million Euros, including 6.5 million Euros from AFD/FFEM and about the same in co-funding.

 Going carbon neutral

 At the 43rd session of its Committee of Representatives of Governments and Administrations (CRGA), SPC adopted a Greenhouse GasEmission Reduction Strategy.

 To minimize its carbon footprint, the management of the RESCCUE project is based on the three-step « Avoid-Reduce-Offset » scheme.
 The first two steps are being implemented through SPC’s headquarters environmental management policy (e.g. limiting energy consumption for daily office work), as well as carefully considering the need for project-related air travel.

+Under this partnership, RESCCUE became the very first SPC’s carbon neutral project.
 Have a look at the article: RESCCUE walking the talk on carbon neutrality in the pacific

 For more information, please contact: [email protected].